garrandall/popular-music-data/tracks/i-m-so-glad-the-fuzz.md

 I'm so glad I found someone like you to love me
 I'm so glad I found you, boy

-Ooh, ooh, hoo
+Oh oh hoo
 Say you love me so and never let me go
-Come on and hold me in your arms, thrill me with your charms Ooh, ooh, baby
+Come on and hold me in your arms, thrill me with your charms Oh oh baby
-Ooh, ooh, baby
+Oh oh baby
-Ooh, ooh, baby, yeah, yeah
+Oh oh baby, yeah, yeah

 Love's so good to me right now
 I never ever felt this way